EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Note that there is no direct coupling between even and odd grades through the discrete geometric derivative in any dimension; as one would expect.
 Hence it is possible to split the update scheme into independent blocks of even and odd grade, and the equations have been ordered to reflect that split.
 However, since we may introduce interactions between even and odd grades through additional terms (treated in proceeding chapters), we do present the scheme over the full algebra here.

 Equations over subspaces of the full algebra, or lower dimensions, are contained in this scheme, and can be isolated by simply zeroing the relevant variables or derivatives.
-Note that we may observe the Yee scheme embedded as a special case, if we isolate only the bivector terms.
+Note that we may observe the Yee scheme embedded in these equations, if we isolate only the bivector terms.

 Terms accrue a sign according to the usual rules of geometric algebra; through the parity of the number of swaps required to bring the basis blades in a single (arbitrarily chosen but consistent) order.
 Furthermore, interior derivatives will accrue a sign according to the chosen metric.